B-Eells/Cyclistic-Case-Study/README.md

 ### Data Integrity

-By running the following [Data Integrity SQL Queries], I idenfified the following issues:
+By running the following [Data Integrity SQL Queries], the following issues were identified:

 | Field(s) | Issues
 | --- | ---